Cleveland Attractions July 14, 2022

 Truth be told, there’s so much to do in the city that we couldn’t just end our list of attractions here!
 There are several incredible destinations that could comfortably fit in several of these categories, and many that command a respect of their own.
 Here are a few more destinations to round out your Cleveland attractions bucket list:

 20. For Nature Lovers - Cleveland Botanical Garden

 Cleveland Botanical Garden

 belongs on your bucket list.
-This botanical wonderland has two distinct biomes inside the greenhouse, plus several outdoor gardens.
+This botanical wonderland has two distinct biomes inside the greenhouse, an 18,000 square feet glasshouse, plus a Japanese garden and several others.
 Located just across the street from the Art Museum, this gem is right in the heart of the University Circle action.